balena-io/balena-cli/docs/balena-cli.md

 Display detailed information about a single fleet.

-Fleets may be specified by fleet name, slug, or numeric ID.
+Fleets may be specified by fleet name or slug.
 Fleet slugs are the recommended option, as they are unique and unambiguous.
 Slugs can be listed with the `balena fleets` command.
 Note that slugs may change if the fleet is renamed.
 Fleet names are not unique and may result in  "Fleet is